grafana/k6/ROADMAP.md

   Cloud builds will start using k6 releases that include xk6-browser as an experimental module.

   *Definition of Done*<br>
-  Load test executed in Cloud can use xk6-browser API by importing `k6/x/browser`.
+  Load tests executed in Cloud can use xk6-browser API by importing `k6/experimental/browser`.

 - **Transition our API to be async/`Promise` based.**<br>
   At the moment, most of our API is synchronous.
 This is due to the historical fact that k6 didn't support async behavior because of a missing per-VU event loop.